77K sign up for health insurance through Nevada’s online exchange

 The numbers, reflecting the first time people have signed up through the state’s new online marketplace, Nevada Health Link, represent a 7.4 percent decrease from last year’s preliminary signup total of 83,600.

-Nevada had been relying for several years on Healthcare.gov, the federal website set up under former President Barack Obama’s health law, to allow people to shop for insurance online.
-But Nevada officials decided to move this year to a state-run system to save money and better track data.
+Nevada had been relying for several years on Healthcare.gov, the federal website set up under former President Barack Obama’s health care law, to allow people to shop for insurance online.
+But Nevada officials decided to move this year to a state-run system to save money, improve service and better track data.

 The online health insurance marketplaces allow people who don’t get insurance through their job to shop for coverage and enroll in a plan.